grantmcconnaughey/grails-cache-manager/README.md

 compile ':cache-manager:0.9.0'
 ```

+## Compatibility

+This plugin is currently only available with the [Grails Cache Plugin](http://grails.org/plugin/cache) or with the [Grails Cache Plugin](http://grails.org/plugin/cache) **and** [Ehcache Cache Plugin](http://grails.org/plugin/cache-ehcache).
+If the Ehcache Cache Plugin is also installed then the cache manager interface will including settings for Time to Live and disabling/enabling a cache.

 ## Usage

 This plugin contains a single admin view for controller the caches in a Grails app.
 Navigate to `/cacheManager/list` to view the caches.
 This interface allows you to do the following: